Greenwich Lease Extension - Free Consultation

 It may end up saving you thousands.

-It is conventional wisdom that a residential leasehold with over 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 45 years unexpired, the residence will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with more than one hundred years unexpired lease term is worth roughly the same as a freehold.
+Where an additional 90 years added to any lease with more than 30 years left, the residence will be equivalent in value to a freehold for many years ahead.

 Lender Requirement